 I also witnessed the impact that moving a child from an institution to family-based care can have on a child’s life.

-To give one example, here is the story of Leticia:
+To give one example, here is the story of Grace:

-Leticia’s husband died four years ago.
-Without the support of her husband, she was forced to send two of her children Joseph and John to an orphanage, when they were seven and five years-of-age.
+Grace’s husband died four years ago.
+Without the support of her husband, she was forced to send two of her children Samuel and Joshua to an orphanage, when they were seven and five years-of-age.

-During one of her visits to the institution, Leticia noticed that her sons were malnourished.
-John, who had been a strong boy, was just skin and bones.
+During one of her visits to the institution, Grace noticed that her sons were malnourished.
+Joshua, who had been a strong boy, was just skin and bones.

-It was even more heartbreaking to hear Joseph recalling he and his brother’s experience.
+It was even more heartbreaking to hear Samuel recalling he and his brother’s experience.

-He also told us how his little brother John, sometimes wet his bed at night.
+He also told us how his little brother Joshua, sometimes wet his bed at night.
 In the morning, the staff would punish him by making him wash his clothes and sheets, and then send him to school alone.
-Joseph would try to help, but the workers stopped him, in an attempt to dissolve the brotherly bond that gave them hope.
+Samuel would try to help, but the workers stopped him, in an attempt to dissolve the brotherly bond that gave them hope.

 The few times that their mom was allowed to visit the boys, her sons begged her to take them home, but Leticia was not allowed to, nor did she have the support to care for them.

 An organization that works with Home Free, worked with Leticia so that she could rescue her boys.
-Joseph and John are now back home and thriving at school, and Home Free continues to support the family to ensure that they never have to go hungry or resort to an orphanage again.
+Samuel and Joshua are now back home and thriving at school, and Home Free continues to support the family to ensure that they never have to go hungry or resort to an orphanage again.